 If pain medications, physical therapy, cortisone injections or walking aids don’t give you relief, then surgery may be the right option for you.
-Boulder Community offers a comprehensive range of services through our experienced board-certified orthopedic surgeons supported by highly-trained nurses and technicians.
+Our Foothills Hospital offers a comprehensive range of services through our experienced board-certified orthopedic surgeons supported by highly-trained nurses and technicians.

 - Hip arthroscopy – minimally invasive surgery that repairs labral tears and cartilage damage.